Data & Privacy

 - advising on the legality and structuring of proposed future data use cases, to assist in valuation.

 - advises on warranty and indemnity packages;

-- advises on data issues in relation to separation and transitional arrangements, including in relation to consent and disclosure requirements, the retention and disposal of business records and ongoing access arrangements; and
+- advises on data issues in relation to separation and transitional arrangements, including as to consent and disclosure requirements, the retention and disposal of business records, and ongoing access arrangements; and

 - negotiates data sharing arrangements (for both operational and strategic data sharing).